Dixons (retailer): Dixons Travel

 Dixons Travel was a technology retailer, with stores in four airports in the United Kingdom and Ireland.
-It is a division of Currys Retail, a subsidiary of Currys plc.
+It was a division of Currys Retail, a subsidiary of Currys plc.

 It was initially established as Dixons Tax Free in June 1994 to relaunch the Dixons brand in airport locations.
 The name changed to Dixons Travel in January 2009.
 A branch in Brussels trades under the Knowhow brand.

-On 28 April 2021, Dixons Carphone announced the closure of the Dixons Travel business, due to the removal of tax-free shopping from UK airports from December 2020, and lower passenger numbers during the COVID-19 pandemic.
+On 28 April 2021, Dixons Carphone announced the closure of the Dixons Travel business, due to the removal of tax-free shopping in UK airports from December 2020, and lower passenger numbers during the COVID-19 pandemic.
 The company stated that the Dixons Travel business had historically contributed annual profits of over £20 million to the Dixons Carphone group.

-As of June 2021, Dixons Travel had reopened its stores in Birmingham Airport, Dublin Airport's Terminal 1, Gatwick Airport's North Terminal, and Heathrow Airport's Terminals 2 and 5.
+In June 2021, Dixons Travel had reopened its stores in Birmingham Airport, Dublin Airport's Terminal 1, Gatwick Airport's North Terminal, and Heathrow Airport's Terminals 2 and 5.
 Other stores in Heathrow's Terminals 3 and 4 and the rest of the UK, Dublin's Terminal 2 reopened July 19, 2021.
-Oslo Airport, and stores on both the P&O Ventura and Britannia cruise ships, remain closed, they later closed them again due to folding into Currys plc.
+Oslo Airport, and stores on both the P&O Ventura and Britannia cruise ships, closed due to folding into Currys plc.

-Legacy

-As of October 2021, the Dixons intellectual property is currently owned by Currys plc, where it is used to operate Dixons Travel.